GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 ## Processing Steps

-1. Satellite data from Sentinel-2A, -2B and -2C, Landsat 7, 8, and 9 are loaded.
+1. Satellite data from Sentinel-2A, -2B and -2C, Landsat 7, 8, and 9 are loaded

-2. Satellite data cloud masked and converted to NDWI.
+2. Satellite data cloud masked and converted to Normalised Difference water Index (NDWI)

-3. Tides modelled for every satellite pixel using [Ensemble Tidal Modelling](#ensemble-tidal-modelling).
+3. Tides modelled for every satellite pixel using [Ensemble Tidal Modelling](#ensemble-tidal-modelling)

-4. Satellite data filtered to probable intertidal pixels using NDWI inundation frequency and tide correlation and masked as coastal or non-coastal using cost-distance weightings of [SRTM-elevations](https://ecat.ga.gov.au/geonetwork/srv/eng/catalog.search#/metadata/72759) relative to sea-level
+4. Satellite data filtered to probable intertidal pixels using NDWI inundation frequency and tide correlation, and masked as coastal or non-coastal using cost-distance connectivity analysis of [SRTM elevation data](https://ecat.ga.gov.au/geonetwork/srv/eng/catalog.search#/metadata/72759)

-5. Pixel-based rolling median applied from low to high tide.
+5. Pixel-based rolling median applied from low to high tide

-6. Intertidal elevation modelled based on tide height at which a rolling median transitions from dry to wet.
+6. Intertidal elevation modelled based on tide height at which a rolling median transitions from dry to wet

-7. Intertidal elevation uncertainty modelled based on how cleanly modelled elevation divides satellite observations into dry and wet.
+7. Intertidal elevation uncertainty modelled based on how cleanly modelled elevation divides satellite observations into dry and wet

-8. Intertidal extents classes calculated based on Intertidal elevation and NDWI inundation frequency and tide correlation, with additional masking to remove urban false positives using abares_clum_2020 (ABARES, 2021).
+8. Intertidal extents classes calculated based on Intertidal elevation and NDWI inundation frequency and tide correlation, with additional masking to remove urban false positives using abares_clum_2020 (ABARES, 2021)

-9. Intertidal exposure calculated by comparing Intertidal elevation against high frequency modelled tides.
+9. Intertidal exposure calculated by comparing Intertidal elevation against high frequency modelled tides

-10. Tidal metrics calculated by comparing satellite-observed tides against high frequency modelled tides.
+10. Tidal metrics calculated by comparing satellite-observed tides against high frequency modelled tides

 ## References